widemeadows/PiecewiseG1BezierFit/README.md

 http://stackoverflow.com/questions/6299019/how-can-i-fit-a-b%C3%A9zier-curve-to-a-set-of-data/32723564#32723564

 ## Introduction
-Say you have a set of data points to which you would like to fit a Bezier curve in piecewise fashion.
+Say you have a set of data points to which you would like to fit cubic Bezier curves in a piecewise fashion.
 There's a nice solution dating from 1995, complete with MATLAB code, that does this with G1 continuity.
+I have reimplemented the code, updating it to modern MATLAB (R2015b).

->  Lane, Edward J. *Fitting Data Using Piecewise G1 Cubic Bezier Curves.*
+>  Lane, Edward J. *Fitting Data Using Piecewise G1 Cubic Bezier Curves*

 >  Thesis, NAVAL POSTGRADUATE SCHOOL MONTEREY CA, 1995